A look at the damage caused by illegal devices and how to spot them.

 Most of these laws are in place across all of Europe, under the Tobacco Products Directive (TPD) which the TRPR was modelled on.

 All compliant packaging, by law, has to contain the necessary nicotine warnings (pictured).
 If your box doesn’t, then it’s definitely illegal.
-That doesn’t mean that it’s dangerous necessarily, but it’s not TRPR compliant.
+That doesn’t mean that it’s dangerous necessarily, but it’s not UK compliant.

 As a side note, e-liquid bottles also have to display the tactile warning triangle on the product itself.

 Now you’re up to speed with how to spot illegal vapes, let’s look at the impact that they have.
-Illicit devices are a menace, and most media claims speaking out against vaping are because of non-compliant kits.
+Illicit devices have a huge impact on the UK vaping industry and have been reported to feature substances that are harmful for vapers.
 What’s worse is that they’re being sold by irresponsible retailers to underage vapers.

 Aside from being sold to minors, there are still several reasons why they are a growing problem, let’s take a look.